KingricharVD/Astra-Coin/documentation/SPORKS.md

 4. Peer A receives `verack` and is suspeneded till the moment he syncs all sporks using INV mechanism.
 5. At this state Peer A can send messages to peer B and process messages from him, doing classic sync.

-## Format for different spork values that are supported by Divi
+## Format for different spork values that are supported by Astra

 | Spork ID | Spork Value | Example |
 | -------- | ----------- | ------- |